 Trend Micro is a global leader in Preventive Threat Intelligence powered by Trend Micro Research and the Zero Day Initiative (ZDI) to protect customers from known and unknown cyber threats.
 It already has a wide customer base in all major countries.
 This global reach allows Trend Micro to detect the latest cyber threats and spread this knowledge instantly to benefit other customers using their Cloud One platform.

 Network Security is one of eight services of the Trend Micro Cloud One platform.
 It is an advanced, cloud-native network threat detection and vulnerability protection service built for public clouds of all sizes.
-It discovers and blocks sophisticated cyber threats in cloud architectures with accuracy and simplicity, enabling organizations to restore compliance, embrace cloud security with confidence, and protect critical data.
+It discovers and blocks sophisticated cyber threats in cloud architectures with accuracy and simplicity, enabling organisations to restore compliance, embrace cloud security with confidence, and protect critical data.

 Trend Micro Cloud One - Network Security has two easy and quick agentless deployment options: virtual appliance and hosted infrastructure.

-- When you deploy Network Security as a virtual appliance within your network infrastructure you will have the flexibility to customize the services and be responsible for the virtual appliance deployment, scaling of resources, and software maintenance.
+- When you deploy Network Security as a virtual appliance within your network infrastructure you will have the flexibility to customise the services and be responsible for the virtual appliance deployment, scaling of resources, and software maintenance.
 Trend Micro will only be responsible for inspecting the network traffic.

 - When you deploy Network Security through hosted infrastructure Trend Micro will be responsible for maintaining the network security deployment, scaling of resources, software maintenance, and inspecting the network traffic.